 - a) The Government will pay for their first year of study - b) Non-repayable grants of around £2,906 will be available to students with household incomes up to £50,020 per annum - c) Other students will contribute towards their costs - d) The EU will pay the costs

-TUTOR'S NOTES 17A
+TUTOR'S NOTES 17A Where does the money come from?

 Sources that offer information and help with money to students going into higher education.

 Correct matches are shown here:

 Where can I find out more about tuition fees?